idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [PDF-XChange Editor](https://www.tracker-software.com/product/pdf-xchange-editor) (Free)

+[Able2Extract](https://www.investintech.com/prod_a2e.htm) (Paid) lets you convert, OCR, create and edit PDF documents.

 [Qoppa PDF Studio](https://www.qoppa.com/pdfstudio/) (Paid)

 [Master PDF Editor](https://code-industry.net/masterpdfeditor/) (Paid)

 [Infix PDF Editor/TransPDF](https://www.iceni.com/infix.htm) (Paid, free for TransPDF editing)

-Inceni's Infix is a PDF Editor for Windows which works well under Wine (see related section below).
+Inceni’s Infix is a PDF Editor for Windows which works well under Wine (see related section below).
 Just deselect the PDF printer option during installation.

 This software is of special interest to translators because it can be used along with [TransPDF](https://transpdf.iceni.com/), a free/pay as you go online service which handles [PDF files translation](https://www.iceni.com/translation.htm): it offers to convert the PDF to the XLIFF format which can then be translated in a CAT tool, in order to produce a translated PDF file that closely follows the original layout.

 PDFs translated via TransPDF can be edited using the free demo version of Infix PDF Editor.
 This is very handy for making final adjustments to spacing and layout ready for clients.

 Users of the paid Infix version can use TransPDF free of charge.
+[ProZ Plus](http://www.proz.com/about-plus-package) members enjoy free 10 credits (equivalent to 10 PDF pages) per month, along with [discounted credits](https://go.proz.com/transpdf-credit-purchase) purchase.

 TransPDF also offers a paid OCR feature for non-editable PDFs.